DanilaFe/maypop/doc/PROPOSAL.md

 # Operations

 Two closely tied operations in our project will be type checking and type inference.
-Typechecking discards invalid terms in the Calculus of Indictive Constructions, but it does not, necessarily, compute types.
+Type checking discards invalid terms in the Calculus of Inductive Constructions, but it does not, necessarily, compute types.
 Indeed, the type system in CIC is undecideable, and determining a term's type in all cases (without hints or annotations) is not possible.
 The core language in CIC requires explicit type annotations, which makes type checking fairly straightforward, but also complicates writing code in the language.
 Type _inference_ would make it easier for users to write code by allowing the interpreter to "guess" the types of various terms. compiler to guess the type of a particular term.
-In our language, more sohpisticated forms of type inference can eliminate the need for redundant patterns (a vector of length 1 can't be `Nil`), thus further reducing additional burden on the user.
+In our language, more sophisticated forms of type inference can eliminate the need for redundant patterns (a vector of length 1 can't be `Nil`), thus further reducing additional burden on the user.

-Evaluation would also be a core operation in our languge.
+Evaluation would also be a core operation in our language.
 This is especially so in the Calculus of Inductive Constructions because _types can depend on terms_.
 These terms, need not be in normal form; it is entirely possible to have something along the lines of `Vector Int (length xs)`.
 To correctly compute the type, it's necessary to be able to evaluate the expression `length xs`.
 Of course, even outside of type checking, for our language to be useful,